 Coding, hacking and surveillance: A conversation with Stop LAPD Spying Coalition leader Hamid Khan

 Hamid Khan is the co-leader of the Stop LAPD Spying Coalition, a broad coalition whose primary goal is to raise public awareness, participation and mobilization, to act on police spying and surveillance, and to sustain long-term intersectional movement building.
 He’s is also the founder and former Executive Director of South Asian Network and a founding member of the Los Angeles Taxi Workers Alliance.
-RSVP HERE.
+Missed it?
+WATCH HERE.

 Thursday 11/12, 1pm PT: